FC Zirka Kropyvnytskyi: History

-It was not revived until 1948 when by being a member of the former Volunteer Sports Society Selmash, it was reorganised as Traktor Kirovograd (Traktor Kirovohrad) and after 1953 – Torpedo.
+The sports club was reestablished in 1945, but its football team was not revived until 1948 when by being a member of the former Volunteer Sports Society Selmash, it was reorganised as Traktor Kirovograd (Traktor Kirovohrad) and after 1953 – Torpedo.
+In 1953 Torpedo Kirovohrad won its first republican trophy, the Ukrainian SSR football cup.
+In the final Torpedo defeated Lokomotyv Poltava.